Sometimes you just need a little boost to get you pointed in the right direction.

 Behavior always serves a purpose or children wouldn’t continue to use it.
 Sometimes children use their behavior to get stuff like toys, treats, information, and attention.
 Sometimes they use their behavior to get out of stuff they don’t want to do or things that are difficult for them.
 We have to know why a child is using their behavior and match our plan to address that reason or we will see temporary improvement at best, and even a worsening of the behavior.
 Even if your child is using his/her behavior to get attention, ignoring isn’t the answer for a variety of safety and psychological reasons.
 We share those reasons and why to do instead of ignoring your child’s unwanted behaviors.

 We’ve recorded some of our most popular webinars so you can access them at your convenience.
+Some of these are in video format and others are audio recordings.
 Each of the following $15 webinars is available to rent for a 90 day period, starting from the day you submit payment.

 - My Child Doesn’t Respond to Rewards!